 In the case of CFCs, certain types of undistributed income are taxed currently to certain US shareholders (Subpart F income).
 More specifically, in situations in which a foreign corporation is a CFC, every US shareholder owning at year-end 10% or greater of the total value of shares of all classes of stock or the total combined voting power of all classes of stock entitled to vote of such a foreign corporation (US shareholder) must include in gross income its pro rata share of the Subpart F income earned by the CFC, regardless of whether the income is distributed to the US shareholders.

-With certain exceptions, Subpart F income generally includes passive income and other income that is readily movable from one taxing jurisdiction to another (i.e., income that is separated from the activities that produced the value in the goods or services generating the income).
-In particular, Subpart F income includes insurance income, foreign base company income, and certain income relating to international boycotts and other violations of public policy.
+With certain exceptions, subpart F income generally includes passive income and other income that is readily movable from one taxing jurisdiction to another (e.g., income that is separated from the activities that produced the value in the goods or services generating the income).
+In particular, subpart F income includes insurance income, foreign base company income, and certain income relating to international boycotts and other violations of public policy.

-In situations in which the US shareholder is a domestic corporation, the domestic corporate shareholder may claim a foreign tax credit (discussed below) for such Subpart F inclusions.
-Furthermore, certain rules track the E&P of a CFC that have been included in the income of US shareholders as Subpart F income to ensure that such amounts (known as previously taxed income or PTI) are not taxed again when they are actually distributed to the US shareholders.
+In situations in which the US shareholder is a domestic corporation, the domestic corporate shareholder may claim a foreign tax credit (discussed below) for CFC-level foreign taxes paid with respect to subpart F income.
+Furthermore, certain rules track the E&P of a CFC that have been included in the income of US shareholders as subpart F income so that such amounts (known as previously taxed income or PTI) are not taxed again when they are actually distributed to the US shareholders.

 Income derived with respect to passive foreign investment companies (PFICs) also is subject to special rules designed to eliminate the benefits of deferral.
 A PFIC is defined as any foreign corporation if, for the tax year, 75% or more of its gross income is passive income (the ‘income test’) or at least 50% of its assets produce, or are held for the production of, passive income (the ‘asset test’).
 For purposes of these tests, ‘passive income’ includes dividends, interest, gains from the sale or exchange of investment property, and rents and royalties (other than rents and royalties that are received from unrelated parties in connection with the active conduct of a trade or business).
 By contrast, income derived from the performance of services does not constitute ‘passive income.’